rock-the-prototype/dsl-docs/02_DSL_Grammar.md

 By limiting the DSL to “must” and “must not”, we preserve semantic precision, regulatory coherence, and machine verifiability — all essential pillars of Audit-by-Design.

+The semantic clarification of the modalities (“must,” “must not”) leads to clear requirements, compliant with RFC 2119 and all other standards

 ### Syntax Principles